 Gingham belongs to pattern that are considered ultra-feminine.
 Other über-feminine prints and fabrics (but not belonging to Ivy League Style) are polka dots, pin dots, floral prints and lace.
 Unfortunately, these very feminine pieces have in common that they lean into the cute, naïve territory when paired with certain cuts.
 However, when gingham pieces are cut right, they can look very preppy.
 You can find the gingham shirt review post with two other preppy looks at the link.

 Stylist’s remark: When you have many pieces in gingham, polka dots, pin dots, floral prints and lace, you personal style is most likely Romantic Style.

 The trick to look serious in ultra-feminine pieces is to style them with classic or casual pieces. #preppystyle #preppyoutfit Click To Tweet

 The goal of Preppy Style is to look well-educated, sophisticated and knowledgeable, elite.

 The photos below show a preppy feminine outfit inspiration with gingham that works for us over 40.

-Take a look at this posh casual outfit idea. #agelessstyle Click To Tweet
+Take a look at this guide on how to wear feminine preppy outfits. #agelessstyle Click To Tweet

 so your friends can see it too.